AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 - Click on **Sign** the transaction.

-- After the transaction is successfully processed, your Expense will be Removed from the list.
+- After the transaction is successfully processed, your expense will be removed from the list.

    ![remove-expense-success](/img/expense-tracker-remove-expense-success.png)